Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/Mahabharata.md

 - Conundrums (conflicts of kinship and friendship)
 	- Family loyalty and duty take precedence over righteousness.
 	- Also righteousness takes precedence over family loyalty and duty.

+## Resume

+Ghandâri realises her husband is blind and, not wanting to be above her husband in physical abilities, blindfolds herself forever.
+When she hears Pandu had a son who will inherit the throne, she forcefully gives birth to a metallic ball which turned into 100 sons.
+Pandu embraces his fate of dying while holding Mâdri in his arms.
+Mâdri suicides.

+20 years later, Drona trains Arjuna to be the best warrior.
+He refuses Ekalavya to be his pupil and makes him cut off his right thumb.
+Duryodhana names Karna king.
+The Pandavas share Draupadi as wife.
+Duryodhana challenges Yudhishthhira, but makes his uncle play instead.
+Yudhishthhira loses everything.